 TGbe editor: Please update the paragraphs in this subclause as shown below:

-Each STA [4465]of a non-AP MLD that is operating on an enabled link shall maintain its own power management mode and power states as defined in 11.2 (Power management) and 10.47 (Target wake time (TWT)).
-Frame exchanges on an enabled link are possible when the STA of[4465] the non-AP MLD operating on that link is in the awake state (see 11.2.3 (Power management in a non-DMG infrastructure network)).
+Each STA [4465]affiliated with a non-AP MLD that is operating on an enabled link shall maintain its own power management mode and power states as defined in 11.2 (Power management) and 10.47 (Target wake time (TWT)).
+Frame exchanges on an enabled link are possible when the STA affiliated with [4465] the non-AP MLD operating on that link is in the awake state (see 11.2.3 (Power management in a non-DMG infrastructure network)).

 Figure 35-10 (Each STA affiliated with a non-AP MLD maintains its own power state) illustrates the power save operation for each STA affiliated with a non-AP MLD during multi-link operation.
-As depicted in the figure, during the initial portion of the illustration, both STAs affiliated with the non-AP MLD are in active mode and involved in frame exchange[4386].
-[5260]At some point in time, STA 2 affiliated with[8342] non- AP MLD operating on [#1]link 2 signals to AP 2 that it [#1]has entered power save mode (i.e., [5260]PM = 1) and transitions to doze state.
-It remains in doze state for the rest of the illustration.
-[7725]A little later, STA 1 enters power save mode (i.e., [5260]signals PM = 1).
-While operating in this mode, it [6134]signals awake state to AP 1 by transmitting a [6211]frame [6211](such as PS-Poll frame) on [#1]link 1.
+As depicted in the figure, during the initial portion of the illustration, both STAs affiliated with the non-AP MLD are in active mode and are involved in frame exchange with the respective APs on the links[4386].
+[5260]Each STA affiliated with the non-AP MLD indicates that it is in active mode by setting to 0 the Power Management subfield (namely PM bit in the figure) in the Frame Control field of a transmitted frame.
+At some point in time, STA 2 affiliated with the[8342] non- AP MLD operating on [#1]Link 2 indicates to AP 2 that it [#1]is entering power save mode (i.e., [5260]sets PM bit to 1) and transitions to doze state.
+STA 2 remains in doze state for the rest of the illustration.
+[7725]After a period of time, STA 1 enters power save mode (i.e., [5260]sets PM bit to 1).
+While operating in power-save mode, STA 1 [6134]wakes up to receive the Beacon frame transmitted by AP 1 and determines that AP MLD has BUs belonging to TID(s) mapped to Link 1.
+Based on this determination, STA 1 indicates to AP 1 that it has transitioned to awake state by transmitting a [6211]PS-Poll or U-APSD trigger frame [6211]on [#1]Link 1.
 STA 1 participates in frame exchange with AP 1 while in awake state.

 TGbe editor: Please update Figure 35-10 as shown below:

 Figure 35-10—Each STA affiliated with a non-AP MLD maintains its own power state[4386, 6134, 4387]